 Train All Staff on Chemical Safety

-Ensure all stylists and apprentices are trained on safe handling of hair dyes, bleach, perming solutions, and straightening chemicals.
-This includes correct mixing, application, processing times, and emergency response for chemical burns or reactions.
-Staff training records support your insurance position and meet Safe Work Australia requirements.
+Every stylist and apprentice should be trained on safe handling of dyes, bleach, perming solutions and straightening chemicals.
+This includes correct mixing, application methods, processing times and first-aid response for chemical burns.
+Staff training records satisfy Safe Work Australia requirements and support your insurance position.

 6